-A positive result from a FIV test can have a devastating effect to a cat owner.
-Innumerable questions roil through the mind: How could my cat have FIV?
+A positive result from an FIV test can have a devastating effect on a cat owner.
+Innumerable questions come to the mind: How could my cat have FIV?
 What can I do?
 How long does he have?
 I thought he had been vaccinated against FIV.
 Isn't there some miracle medication he can take?

 I can attest to this mental turmoil.
 My cat Shannon, who shared my life and my heart for 19 years, was tested positive for FIV two years before he died.

 Like most cat lovers, my first instinct was that I wanted to learn everything possible about the FIV virus, and my second instinct was that I needed to share this information with my readers, in order to help others who find themselves and their cats in this kind of situation.
 With that thought in mind, I will share my research with you here, so that we can all understand more about this widespread feline virus.
 Even if your cat has not tested positive for FIV, you need to read this information; it could save you much future grief.

 In Shannon's case, aside from other symptoms, the fact that his white cell count had dropped significantly during treatment for a severe bladder infection, was an indication for the FIV/FELV blood tests.